aidadatahub/aidadatahub.github.io/sharing/policy/index.md

 ### AIDA dataset register

-The AIDA Data Hub website holds a register that shows public information on the datasets that have been shared on the AIDA data hub, and is available here:
+The AIDA Data Hub website holds a register that shows public information on the datasets that have been shared on the AIDA Data Hub, and is available here:

 [https://datahub.aida.scilifelab.se/datasets](https://datahub.aida.scilifelab.se/datasets)